StanleyNg/documentation-user/legal/terms/terms_of_sale.rst

 not enlarge this limitation.

 Odoo S.A. reserves the right to modify these terms at any time without prior notice.
-You will be subject to the terms in force at the time of acceptation of those terms.
+The client will be subject to the terms in force at the time of acceptation of those terms.

 All our contractual relations will be governed exclusively by Belgian law.
 Moreover, any dispute that may arise will be subject exclusively to the